 Medical Complexity and Unplanned Hospitalizations

-In 2018, Early Intervention Protocols were utilized in 74 episodes of care, with only 6 of these requiring further treatment in a hospital setting.
+In 2019, Early Intervention Protocols were utilized in 40 episodes of care, with only one of these requiring further treatment in a hospital setting.
 Similarly, our neurobehavioral team has expertise in the management of complex behavioral issues including aggression, co-occurring mental health issues or addiction.
 As a result of these protocols, client programming remains uninterrupted, deconditioning and other hospital related complications are avoided and overall adverse impact on the client, the family/support system, and the funder is minimized.

 ReMed is committed to advancing the field of brain injury rehabilitation.
 Many of ReMed’s clinicians serve on national committees and boards to help develop and promote best practices.
 ReMed partners with experts and participates in research opportunities, and has been a primary driver in the development of a National Outcomes Database using the MPAI-4 as the benchmark outcomes measurement tool.